Context awareness: Applications in situational or social awareness

 A third type of context to share to improve or enhance situational awareness is the user's audio.
 In the Thunderwire system, researchers developed an audio-only media space that allowed friends to share raw audio from their mobile devices' microphones.
 This system, which in essence was a perpetual conference-call, allowed users to listen to other users' audio in order to determine if and when they were participating in a conversation.
 The WatchMe and ListenIn systems also rely heavily on audio in order to determine if and when a user was potentially interruptible.
 Unlike Thunderwire, however, these systems rely on machine learning algorithms in order to analyze the user's audio and determine if the user is talking.
 This allows the system to provide other users with the same context (i.e., whether or not the user is in a conversation) without having to share the actual audio, thereby making it more privacy centric.

 A fourth type of context that is commonly shared is the user's overall activity.
 In the Hubbub and Conchat systems, researchers developed a series of instant messenger applications that monitored when the user was active or idle using either software, or environmental sensors, respectively.
 This information could then be provided to other users to let them know if and when their friends were available to respond to their messages.
 In the Digital Family Portrait system, researchers developed a digital picture frame that provides qualitative visualizations of a user's (i.e., an elderly parent/grandparent) daily activities.
 This visualization is then provided to the user's adult children so that they could "check up" on their parents without having to explicitly bother them, thereby allowing them to "age in place."

 Although these system demonstrate how context awareness can be used to support situational and social awareness, the long term effectiveness of these systems are not yet fully understood.
 Many of the systems described above have only been evaluated at a conceptual level, or to demonstrate that the system is technically feasible.
 Consequently, while initial results from these studies suggest that context awareness can support situational awareness tasks, more longitudinal data is required.

 Application in health care

-Context-aware mobile agents are a best suited host implementing any context-aware applications.
-Modern integrated voice and data communications equips the hospital staff with smart phones to communicate vocally with each other, but preferably to look up the next task to be executed and to capture the next report to be noted.
+Context-aware mobile agents provide a framework for deploying context-aware applications.
+Modern integrated voice and data communication systems will equip hospital staff with smartphones, allowing them to log clinical reports, communicate with colleagues, and view scheduled tasks.